“enter map reduce and then some”

-So, here is quick guide through data oriented thinking and FRP approaches using the example of searching complex dataset…
+This guide demonstrates data-oriented thinking and functional reactive programming approaches through the example of searching complex datasets.

 Filter array by content of specific part of its items — step one